Skip to main content

 Answering your most frequent Content Score questions

-How can I get the maximum Content Score?
+How can I get my Content Score to 70+?

 Why doesn't my Content Score rise despite applying what the Guidelines suggest?